Track mileage automatically

 Operating expenses

 Expenses incurred to maintain the operations of your business are known as operating expenses.
-This includes costs such as payroll, insurance, rent, office supplies, utilities, repairs and maintenance, travel expenses and professional fees.
-Computers and other larger office items can also be written off, but only as capital expenses.
+This includes costs such as:

 Entertainment and meals

 If your self-employed business requires you to pay for meals and entertainment, you can claim these costs.
-According to the CRA, the most you can deduct for meals and entertainment is 50% of the least of the following amounts: the amount incurred for these expenses, or a reasonable amount under the circumstances.
+According to the CRA, the most you can deduct for meals and entertainment is 50% of the least of the following amounts: The amount incurred for these expenses, or a reasonable amount under the circumstances.

 Vehicle expenses